Squarespace domains overview

 Point the domain to a third-party website

-To use your Squarespace domain with a non-Squarespace website, use your domain’s DNS settings panel to point your domain to your site.
+To use your Squarespace domain with an existing non-Squarespace website, use your domain’s DNS settings panel to point your domain to your site.
 To learn more about pointing your domain, visit Pointing a Squarespace domain

 FAQ